Manitoba Historical Society

 Pioneer, veteran.

-Born at Hamilton, Ontario on 21 May 1863, son of Mr. and Mrs. William Brydges, he worked in a number of occupations and was according to his obituary, was a “famous Western Canadian pioneer.”
+Born at Hamilton, Ontario on 21 May 1863, son of William Brydges, he worked in a number of occupations and was according to his obituary, was a “famous Western Canadian pioneer.”
 He moved with his parents to Petrolia, Ontario at the age of 15 where he was employed on an oil well drilling crew, which he eventually took charge of at age 19.
 In 1883 he moved to Winnipeg and ended up homesteading in Shoal Lake for one year and operating sawmills at Strathclair and Rapid City.

 After working on the construction of the Canadian Pacific Railway, he left Winnipeg in 1884 to become a teamster during the Riel Rebellion where he transported supplies from Qu’Appelle to Salt Plains.
 In 1886, he moved to Rat Portage (later renamed Kenora) and purchased a steam ferry to run on the Rainy River.
 Over the next 16 years he assembled a fleet but then left Rat Portage in 1903 when he moved to Selkirk to manage passenger and fish freighting boats and lumber barges.
 He later moved to the north end of Lake Manitoba to become a superintendant for the Manitoba Gypsum Company (1907).
 The extension of railway lines to this area in 1908 persuaded him to start freighting out of Selkirk again.
 He ended up selling his interests here upon enlisting in 1914.